VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 # AWS Solution Architect Associate Exam Revision Note
 This is the revision note for AWS solution architect associate exam.

-## General Advice
+## General
+### Exam Advice
-* Don't consider corner case.
+1. Don't consider corner case.
-* Choose the most reasonable answer.
+2. Choose the most reasonable answer.
-* Choose an answer which has least dependency.
+3. Choose an answer which has least dependency.
 For example, if we want to get the total count of HTTP 404, we can use CloudWatch metric, but we need the log first, so enable logging is the answer.
+### Concept
+1. High availability and fault tolerant are 2 different concepts.
+High availability in AWS definition is that it will automatically recover without manual intervention.
+Down time or degraded service is allowed.
+Fault tolerant means user should not notice fault is happens, and no downtime and degrade is allowed.
+2. RTO means recovery time objective, RPO means recovery point objective.
+### Practice
+1. Using AWS managed services should always be preferred.
+2. Expect that everything will fail at some point and design accordingly.
+3. In practice, we should set the minimum capacity of an auto scaling group to 0, 1, 2, even there is no restriction in AWS.
+4. Prefer IAM roles to access keys.

 ## Compute: EC2
 1. Termination Protection only prevent termination by API (AWS console and CLI also use API), and does not prevent you from terminating an instance by initiating shutdown from the instance with shutdown behavior set to `Terminate`.
 2. Once an instance is launched, the user cannot change the availability zone of that instance unless he creates an AMI of that instance and launches a new instance from it.
+3. AMI ID is different for different region even the image is the same.
 ### Scheduled instance ([Reference](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-scheduled-instances.html))
 1. Scheduled instance cannot be stopped or rebooted, only manual termination is allowd.
 After terminated for a few minutes, it can be relaunch again.
 2. Scheduled instance is terminated three minutes before the end of the current scheduled time period.